Conclusion

 Many believe that relativity theory is correct because it agrees with experimental evidence.
 The qm view shows that relativity theory can agree with experimental evidence and still be misleading.
 For centuries, Ptolemy's theory of the heavens agreed with experimental evidence, but at the same time it was fundamentally wrong and misleading.
 The history of science indicates that good theories also need to rest on logical assumptions and lead to logical conclusions and they need to explain plausible physical causes for phenomena.
 We have tried to show that the qm view has these characteristics of a good theory and therefore is probably an accurate representation of nature.
 (For opposing views on science theory click here.)

-Our objective has been to show why we believe the qm view is a far more plausible description of nature than spacetime theory and therefore merits consideration.
-We hope it is now apparent that the constant speed of light c is very likely an illusion and that, consequently, spacetime theory is probably an unnecessary, artificial combination of space and time aspects of nature.
-Also, we hope it's clear why we feel the qm view is a deeper understanding of physical causes of c and related phenomena and therefore can help better understand mass/energy and how it evolves.
+Our objective has been to show why we believe the qm view is a far more plausible description of nature than spacetime theory and therefore merits consideration by anyone trying to understand nature.
+We hope it is now apparent that constant light speed c is very likely an illusion and that, consequently, spacetime theory is probably an unnecessary, artificial combination of space and time aspects of nature.
+Also, we hope it is clear why we feel the qm view is a deeper understanding of physical causes of c and related phenomena and therefore can help better understand mass/energy and how it evolves.
 If you have questions, suggestions, or positive/negative comments, please send them via the next page.
 Thank you.

 To page: 1 2 3 3a 4 5 6 7 8 9 10 11 12 13 14 15 16 17 18 19 20 21 22 23 24 25 26 27 28 29 29a 30 31 32